Laser Hair Removal vs. Electrolysis: What's The Difference?

-Since complexion is a critical factor of the success of the treatment, it is important to get a consultation to discuss your specific skin tone and hair color.
+Since complexion is a critical factor in the success of the treatment, it is important to get a consultation to discuss your specific skin tone and hair color.
 If laser hair removal is not for you, they may be able to refer you to a different treatment that would be more suitable for your coloring.

 Regardless of your complexion, it is important to note that results are not always guaranteed.
-Some people see hair regrowth after several months or years whereas others never have to pick up a razer again.
+Some people see hair regrowth after several months or years whereas others never have to pick up a razor again.

 Is there maintenance involved after laser hair removal?

+The primary maintenance post-laser hair removal is keeping up the sessions until you achieve the desired results.
 After each session, it will take about two weeks for the targeted hair to fall out.
 While you will see results after your first treatment, it typically takes around six sessions to see significant reduction.
 “If the skin is more pigmented, the laser settings will need to be decreased for safety reasons and this may mean that the patient will require more treatment sessions,” Dr. Black says.

-What does the electrolysis process look like?
+What is the electrolysis process?

-The electrolysis process will come in sessions which each last from 15 minutes to one hour, depending on the size of the area being treated.
-Like laser hair removal, electrolysis can provoke mild pain or discomfort.
+The electrolysis process will come in sessions that last from 15 minutes to one hour, depending on the size of the area being treated.
+Like with laser hair removal, electrolysis can provoke mild pain or discomfort.
 Many patients have described the sensation as a prick or a shock.
 Precautionary measures are the same as laser hair removal where patients can take ibuprofen or apply numbing cream ahead of time.

 Dr. Black also advises that patients avoid any kind of stimulants including caffeine.
 They “may make sitting through electrolysis sessions more difficult,” Dr. Black says.
-“It is best to be relaxed and well rested before any kind of hair removal treatment to minimize discomfort.”
+“It is best to be relaxed and well-rested before any kind of hair removal treatment to minimize discomfort.”

-Like laser hair removal, there is also a proper procedure for maintaining your hair.
+Like with laser hair removal, there is also a proper procedure for maintaining your hair.
 “The hairs can be trimmed, but they need to be long enough for the technician to easily pick up the hairs with tweezers,” Dr. Black shares.
 “It is best to avoid pulling out hairs in any way including tweezing, threading, and waxing between either laser hair removal or electrolysis treatments as these hairs won’t be available to be treated during their next session and will grow back untreated.”

 The biggest difference between electrolysis and laser hair loss is the number of sessions required.
 Electrolysis is a big commitment.
 Depending on the area and the person, some patients may need up to 30 sessions to remove all hair.